sadr0b0t/2d_points/README.md

     }
 ~~~

-And compound bezier curves (polybezier).
+And compound Bezier curves (polybezier).
 Each segment can be of any degree.
 ~~~scad
     segments=[
         [[0, 0], [0, 10], [10, 10], [10, 0]],